Sabrejq/Guess-a-Number/README.md

-Small script that makes the user guess a number from 1 to 40 using Javacript, html and CSS
+Small script that makes the user guess a number from 1 to 40 using JavaScript, html and CSS